-You can set a range of parameters in the configuration when creating or editing a publication in the administration interface.
+You can set a range of configuration parameters when creating or editing a publication in the Newscoop administration interface.
 This chapter will explain only those parameters related to the \$gimme->publication object through the template language.

-Each publication has an attributes menu (accessible in the administration interface under Content->Publication and then by clicking on the wrench-and-screwdriver icon for configure).
+Each publication has an attributes menu (accessible in the administration interface under Content->Publication and then by clicking on the wrench-and-screwdriver icon for Configure).